Python Loops Guide: for vs while with Best Practices

 Prefer

-loops for fixed or known-length iteration If you already know how many times a loop should run (like iterating through a list or usingrange()
+forloops for fixed or known-length iteration If you already know how many times a loop should run (like iterating through a list or usingrange()), use aforloop.
+It's more concise and less error-prone than manually managing loops withwhile.Use

 Use